Telesia/pop_goes_the_weasel/README.md

 ### UX

 #### Strategy

 Pop Goes The Weasel is a fun and informative online dictionary for people of all ages.
 It is for users who may want to understand more about the language of cockney rhyming slang and/or contribute to the vernacular of terms.
-It is an interactive application where users can register then subsequently login to their account in order to add any further cockney words and phrases.
-The application is aimed at a wide range of users (10 - 100!) and because of that I am keeping the overall look contempory, yet professional.
+It is an interactive application where users can register an account, then subsequently login to add any cockney words and phrases.
+The application is aimed at a wide range of users (10 - 100!) and because of that I am keeping the overall look contemporary, yet professional.
 The users will want to access information regarding cockney words and phrases as well as contribute to the dictionary easily.

 As a first time user I want to: